WestWorld: A Knowledge-Encoded Scalable Trajectory World Model for Diverse Robotic Systems: Detailed Dataset Settings

 \subsection{Scaling of environmental datasets}

-In the environment-scaling study, we vary the number of pretraining environments and consider $N\in\{1,2,5,10,20,30\}$.
+In the environment-scaling study, we vary the number of pretraining environments and consider $N\in\{1,2,5,10,20,30,50,60,89\}$.
 For each value of $N$, we train on the task-level environment subset listed in Table~\ref{tab:env_scaling_subsets}.
-Within each selected environment, we use the same fixed episode split: 1000 episodes for training, 500 episodes for validation, and 500 episodes for testing.
-As a result, the total numbers of training, validation, and test episodes increase proportionally with $N$.
+For $N\leq 50$, we use the constructed environment-scaling split, where each selected environment contains 1000 training episodes, 500 validation episodes, and 500 test episodes.
+For the $N=60$ setting, due to data availability, each selected environment contains 500 training episodes, 250 validation episodes, and 250 test episodes.
+For the full $N=89$ setting, we train on the complete pretraining environment set and evaluate on the held-out validation split from the pretraining data.
+For each $N$, \texttt{WestWorld} and \texttt{TrajWorld} are trained and evaluated under the same split to ensure a fair comparison.